mvn-daipham2-hn/design_pattern_with_dart/template_method_pattern/README.md

 ## Noted Points:
 1. Template Method compose steps with 3 types of methods:
   - Concrete methods: Implement in the superclass.
-  - Abstract methods: Implement in the subclasses.
+  - Abstract methods: Abstract methods are implemented by subclasses.
-  - Hooks: A hook is a method that is declared in the abstract class, but only given an empty or default implementation.
-This gives subclasses the ability to “hook into” the algorithm at various points if they wish; a subclass is also free to ignore the hook.
+  - Hooks: Do nothing or default behavior in the abstract class, but may be overridden in the subclass.
 2. Template Methods in the Wild:
+> You’ll see lots of uses of the Template Method Pattern in real-world code, but don’t expect it all (like any pattern) to be designed “by the book.”

-**Q**: This implementation of sorting actually seems more like the Strategy Pattern than the Template Method Pattern.
-Why do we consider it Template Method?
+**Question**: This implementation of sorting actually seems more like the Strategy Pattern than the Template Method Pattern.
+Why do we consider it is Template Method?

-**A**: You’re probably thinking that because the Strategy Pattern uses object composition.
+**Answer**: You’re probably thinking that because the Strategy Pattern uses object composition.
 You’re right in a way – we’re using the Arrays object to sort our array, so that’s similar to Strategy.
 But remember, in Strategy, the class that you compose with implements the _**entire**_ algorithm.
 The algorithm Arrays implements for sort is _**incomplete**_; it needs a class to fill in the missing `compareTo()` method.
 So, in that way, it’s more like the Template Method.

+3. The Factory Method is a specialization of the Template Method.

 # Template Method vs Strategy
 - **Template Method Pattern**: Defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 The Template Method allows subclasses to redefine certain steps of an algorithm without changing its structure.